openfun/richie/UPGRADE.md

 ## Unreleased

+## 2.18.x to 2.19.x

+- In `_theme.scss`, `course-detail` scheme now accepts two new optional properties to style the course run CTA and feedback color in the course detail subheader:
+  - `subheader-run-cta`
+  - `subheader-run-feedback-color`

+  If those values are not set, the default values are respectively `run-cta` and `run-feedback-color properties.

 ## 2.17.x to 2.18.x

 - To manage Joanie's products and course runs, the settings `JOANIE_BACKEND` has to be bound